carltonj2000/docker/README.md

 Read the [digital ocean issues](#-Digital-Ocean-Issues) section for issues seen.

+Read my google docs on how to renew certificates.

 ## Commands

 The commands below should be in the makefile if it has been update.